 Han, JHJ.
 2010.
 “Neither friends nor foes: Thoughts on ethnographic distance.”
 Geoforum 41 (1): 11-14.

 Han, JHJ.
 2010.
 “Reaching the unreached in the 10/40 Window: The missionary geoscience of race, difference and distance.”
 In Mapping the End Times: American Evangelical Geopolitics and Apocalyptic Visions, edited by Jason Dittmer and Tristan Sturm, 183-207.
 Hampshire: Ashgate.

 Han, JHJ.
 2008.
 “Missionary.”
 Aether: the Journal of Media Geography 3: 58-83.

 This area of research extends my interest in the dynamics of purposeful mobility (“purpose-driven travel”) ranging from evangelical missions and military operations to forms of tourism and education abroad.
-It is also an important part of my undergraduate teaching at the University of Toronto Scarborough where I teach a course on “spaces of travel” and publish an online journal called On the Move: an undergraduate journal of creative geographies.
+It is also an important part of my undergraduate teaching, as I often teach courses about mobilities and publish an online journal called On the Move: an undergraduate journal of creative geographies.

 Strangers in the city: everyday cosmopolitanism and temporary residents